 Camino de Santiago, a religious pilgrimage to the city of Santiago de Compostela, Spain, started in the Middle Ages.
 Pilgrims undertook the long, dangerous journey to Santiago in order to worship at the tomb of St. James, whose remains are purported to lie here.
-These days, people continue to walk the Camino out of religious devotion, but many others have more secular motivations; in our case, we chose to do the Camino because it’s been a dream of ours for several years.
-We want to experience the culture and beauty of Spain on foot and also challenge ourselves physically and spiritually.
+These days, many people continue to walk the Camino out of religious devotion, while others have more secular motivations.
+In our case, we chose to do the Camino because it’s been a dream of ours for several years.
+We want to experience the culture and beauty of Spain on foot and challenge ourselves physically and spiritually.

-Norte is one of the many ancient paths that crisscross Europe, and like many of these routes, it was used by the Romans and others traversing the continent long before the pilgrimage existed.
-In the Middle Ages, Christians began using the path as a pilgrimage to the Cathedral of Santiago de Compostela; it was one of the safest routes, as the Moors were never able to maintain control of northern Spain.
+Norte is one of the many ancient paths that crisscross Europe, and like many of those routes, it was used by the Romans and others traversing the continent long before the pilgrimage existed.
+In the Middle Ages, Christians began using the path to reach Santiago because it was one of the safest routes, as the Moors were never able to maintain control of northern Spain.

 We chose to do the northern route because much of it runs along the northern Spanish coast and is supposed to be one of the most scenic of the Caminos, as well as one of the most difficult.
 The first leg of the trail takes us through the Basque Country, which is the most mountainous region we’ll cross.

 Day One started by trying to find the Bishop’s office to get our credentials.
 All peregrinos (Spanish for “pilgrims”) have to get a credencial, or pilgrim’s passport, before starting the walk.
-We will carry these passports with us for the entire journey and will get sellos, or stamps, each night from the hostels in which we stay.
-After an hour of wandering, we found the office and then walked through town to the trailhead, which took us out of the gorgeous city of San Sebastián and into the woods.
+We’ll carry these passports with us for the entire journey and get sellos, or stamps, each night at the albergues (pilgrims’ hostels) in which we stay.
+After an hour of wandering, we finally found the office, where a woman gave us our passports and our first sello and wished us a “buen Camino.”
+We then walked through town to the trailhead, which took us out of the lovely city of San Sebastián and into the woods.

-We immediately started up a steep climb, and I thought, oh crap, I’m in trouble.
-We’re carrying packs that weigh around 15 pounds.
-I’ve never carried a pack that heavy for more than a mile or two and have never done any multi-day hiking trips, so I was seized with fear that I was in over my head, and perhaps, maybe, we should turn around and head back to the beach???
+We immediately started up a steep hill, and I thought, oh crap, I’m in trouble.
+Our backpacks weighed around 15 pounds.
+I’ve never carried that kind of weight for more than a mile or two and have never done any multi-day hiking trips, so I was seized with fear that I was in over my head, and perhaps, maybe, we should turn around and go back to the beach???
 It’s amazing how strong that urge was, to abandon the hike, in those first few minutes.

-But we continued on, slowly, getting into our stride.
-We were slow and tired and hurting, me with my chronic foot pain and Dale stiff, but Dale is steadfast and stoic, my rock, and I worked on the meditation techniques I had learned for coping with stress.
-By focusing on the cool breeze brushing my forehead, I quit worrying so much about the nagging pain.
+But we continued on, slowly getting into our stride.
+We were hurting, me with chronic foot pain and Dale stiff with back pain, but he was steadfast and stoic, my rock, and I worked on the meditation techniques I had learned for coping with stress.
+By focusing on the cool breeze brushing across my forehead, I quit worrying so much about the nagging pain.
 I also reminded myself to smile, and each time I did, my outlook instantly changed.
 I felt gratitude and awe at what we were experiencing.
-These techniques were quite effective at ameliorating the pain.
+These techniques were surprisingly effective at ameliorating the pain.